Dry eye syndrome: 12 ways to get relief

 10. Intense pulsed light

 For well over a decade, the FDA has approved the use of intense pulsed light (IPL) to treat rosacea on the skin.
 Rosacea on the skin and eyelid often occur together.

-Ocular rosacea is characterized by dilated blood vessels coursing along the eyelash margin in patients suffering from blepharitis and may contribute to dry eye symptoms.
+Ocular rosacea is characterised by dilated blood vessels coursing along the eyelash margin in patients suffering from blepharitis and may contribute to dry eye symptoms.

 In IPL treatment, a hand-held device flashes bright light onto the skin.
 The light is filtered to allow only wavelengths that can be absorbed by the dilated blood vessels.
 The effect of this treatment may be the resolution of the dilated vessels and associated inflammation that contributes to dry eye symptoms.